czxanas/tiiimer-app/README.md

 ## 🛠 Installation

 1. Open [Tiiimer](https://tiiimer.vercel.app/) on your preferred browser.
-2. No download required—Tiiimer runs directly in your browser!
-3. Start setting your work and break timers and enjoy Spotify integration!
+2. Start setting your work and break timers and enjoy Spotify integration!

 ---